carlmontanari/scrapli/README.md

 ## TextFSM/NTC-Templates Integration

 scrapli supports parsing output with TextFSM.
 This of course requires installing TextFSM and having ntc-templates somewhere on your system.
-When using a driver you can pass `textfsm=True` to the `send_commands` method to automatically try to parse all output.
-Parsed/structured output is stored in the `Response` object in the `structured_result` attribute.
-Alternatively you can use the `textfsm_parse_output` method of the driver to parse
+When using a platform driver (i.e. `IOSXEDriver`) the textfsm-platform will be set for you .
+If you wish to parse the output of your send commands, you can use the `textfsm_parse_output` method of the response object.
+This method will attempt to find the template for you -- based on the textfsm-platform and the channel-input.
+If textfsm parsing succeeds, the structured result is assigned to the `structed_result` attribute
-    output in a more manual fashion.
-This method accepts the string command (channel_input) and the text result and returns structured data; the driver is already configured with the ntc-templates device type to find the correct template.
+    of the response object.
+If textfsm parsing fails, an empty list is assigned to the `structured_result` attribute.

 ```python
 from scrapli.driver.core import IOSXEDriver